“Can you give advice for those with managers who fit these descriptions?”

-A discerning reader posed that question after reading my last two blogs, A New Element of Management, Part I: Three Scenarios of Employee Disengagement, and Part II: The Platinum Rule.
-Both blogs focused on executives Silvia, Ophelia, and Felix, each of whom had a successful mode of management, but did not know how to adjust when their habitual approaches didn’t work with particular employees.
+A discerning reader posed that question after reading my last two blogs, How 3 Leaders’ Mistakes Undermined Their Leadership, and How to Use The Platinum Rule to Engage Employees.
+Both blogs focused on executives Silvia, Ophelia, and Felix, who did not know how to adjust when their habitual approaches didn’t work with particular employees.

-Sometimes there’s no consultant, coach, or esteemed colleague to give execs the feedback they need to help them break out of their patterns and do what actually works.
-So if you reported to one of these folks, how could you try to shift the balance by yourself?
+Sometimes there’s no consultant, coach, or esteemed colleague to give execs the feedback they need to help them break out of their patterns and switch to what actually works.
+So if you reported to one of these folks, how could you shift the balance by yourself?

 Be Sure to Earn Your Boss’s Confidence